IsraelCabrera/frigate/docs/docs/security/updating.md

 ## Updating the Home Assistant Addon

-For users running Frigate as a Home Assistant Addon:
+For users running Security as a Home Assistant Addon:

 1. **Check for Updates**:

    - Navigate to **Settings > Add-ons** in Home Assistant.
-   - Find your installed Frigate addon (e.g., "Frigate NVR" or "Frigate NVR (Full Access)").
+   - Find your installed Security addon (e.g., "Security NVR" or "Security NVR (Full Access)").
    - If an update is available, you’ll see an "Update" button.

 2. **Update the Addon**:

-   - Click the "Update" button next to the Frigate addon.
+   - Click the "Update" button next to the Security addon.
    - Wait for the process to complete.
 Home Assistant will handle downloading and installing the new version.

 3. **Restart the Addon**: